TanishaMitra18/Stories-with-Data/README.md

 - Connect on LinkedIn: [Tanisha Mitra (Linkedin)](https://www.linkedin.com/in/tanisha-mitra-38a154254/)

 ---
-⭐ **Thanks for checking out my dashboards!
+⭐ **Thanks for checking out my Projects!
 Feel free to explore and use them.**